 For major corporates, be they in industry, commerce, or financial services, there are compelling reasons for hiring management consultants.
-The pace of change is accelerating and bringing consulting skills in house can help a business stay ahead of the curve.
+The pace of change is accelerating and bringing consulting skills in the house can help a business stay ahead of the curve.
 Good consultants can be relevant across the enterprise, not just in the more traditional strategy or internal consulting teams.

-However, while the option of a move “client side” can indeed sometimes be appealing for a management consultant, the corporate employer should be aware that they are seeking to attract and hire candidates with a very different set of skills, motivators and career needs than the more traditional corporate functions of finance, HR, IT etc. Appealing to the best candidates, hiring the best candidates and keeping them requires a different approach.
+However, while the option of a move “client-side” can indeed sometimes be appealing for a management consultant, the corporate employer should be aware that they are seeking to attract and hire candidates with a very different set of skills, motivators and career needs than the more traditional corporate functions of finance, HR, IT etc. Appealing to the best candidates, hiring the best candidates and keeping them requires a different approach.

 Prism Executive Recruitment has considerable experience in this field.
-Here is our ten point plan:
+Here is our ten-point plan:

 1. Do you really need a management consultant?

 Management consultants are excited by innovation, change, variety, senior stakeholder management and really “making a difference” to an enterprise.
 The role being filled needs to offer most of these aspects now and, most importantly, for the foreseeable future.
-Consultants won’t want a job where in 12 months time it’s just business as usual.
-A frequent complaint from management consultants who have made the move and are now having second thoughts is that they were hired to act as “disruptive” change agents but there isn’t the will or (most importantly) enough executive level backing and consensus to achieve this change.
+Consultants won’t want a job wherein 12 months time it’s just business as usual.
+A frequent complaint from management consultants who have made the move and are now having second thoughts is that they were hired to act as “disruptive” change agents but there isn’t the will or (most importantly) enough executive-level backing and consensus to achieve this change.

 2. Where next?

 Many management consultants are very ambitious.
 They accept that their route into corporate life may be via a consulting type role but they will want to be convinced that there is career progression.
 That could be into a more senior role in the same area or into another corporate function but it needs to be clearly moving the career forward and also positioning them for future growth.
-Ideally an employer should be able to point to reassuring examples of other former consultants who have followed similar moves.
+Ideally, an employer should be able to point to reassuring examples of other former consultants who have followed similar moves.

 The best management consultants are humble and used to a role interacting with a wide range of people.
 That said they will also be used to working with and learning from very bright, fast track top performers and will need to be in an environment which has at least a sprinkling of these whom they may come across in their day to day work.
-Ideally these may be people who can act as coaches and mentors too, as this will be important once they are on board.
+Ideally, these may be people who can act as coaches and mentors too, as this will be important once they are on board.
 This is the norm in their current environment.